How to Increase Handwriting Speed Through Occupational Therapy

 Incorporating specific fine motor tasks can directly impact how a child holds a pencil correctly, manages pencil pressure, and navigates handwriting paper.
 An occupational therapist would use these exercises to foster the visual skills needed for proper letter alignment on lined paper and to enhance sensory processing and visual perception.

-Here are some effective activities:
+Here are some practical activities:

 • Using tweezers to sort small objects: This improves grip and control.